 By the mid-1930s, the Martins owned the John S. Doane Company, a wholesale and retail liquor business located in Dewey Square.
 They sold the business in 1945.

 John Martin, Jr., married in August of 1931 to Martha Clifford Eastman.
 After their marriage, they lived at 34 Fayette.
 He was vice-president of the Exchange Trust Company and then president of the John S. Doane Company.
-Robert Martin married in 1932 to Dorothy Robinson.
+Robert Martin married in April of 1932 to Dorothy F. Robinson.
 After their marriage, they lived in Brookline.
 He was a lawyer with the Exchange Trust Company and then in private practice.
 William Martin continued to live at 132 Commonwealth until about 1936, when he moved to Dedham.
 He was assistant treasurer of the Exchange Trust Company and then vice-president of the John S. Doane Company.

-Emily Dore died in March of 1934, and by 1935 her sister, Genevieve R. Dore, a teacher, had made her home at 132 Commonwealth.
+Emily Dore died in March of 1934, and by 1935 her sister, Genevieve Rose Dore, a teacher, had made her home at 132 Commonwealth.
 She previously had lived in Chestnut Hill.
 Clement Dore also continued to maintain a Boston residence with the Martins.

 In the 1930s, John and Mary Martin also accepted lodgers at 132 Commonwealth.

 In December of 1936, Ruth Martin married William Hayes Soule, an investment broker.
 After their marriage, they lived in an apartment at 303 Beacon.
+They separated in the mid-1940s, and in about 1946 she moved to 132 Commonwealth to live with her parents and her aunt, Genevieve Dore.

-John Martin died in August of 1947
+John Martin died in August of 1947.

 Entrance of 132 Commonwealth ca. 1942; photograph by Bainbridge Bunting, courtesy of The Gleason Partnership